surabhithakare2128/Image-Classification-using-vgg16/README.md

 **train.py** uses this model to build a command line application which allows the user to build and train a neural network with different hyperparameters.

-Hope you enjoying going through the project as much as I enjoyed working on it :)
+Hope you enjoy going through the project as much as I enjoyed working on it :)

 If you have any doubts or suggestions please feel free to email me at st638@njit.edu.
 Keep learning.
 Thank you!